 A few years ago, we introduced Multi-Directional Hillshade as a server raster function on World Elevation Services and later as a tiled basemap layer to use as a backdrop for topographical, soil, mining, and other outdoor recreational maps.
 These layers are part of ever growing authoritative content available in the ArcGIS Living Atlas of the World.

-To complement the Multi-Directional Hillshade, we are excited to announce the beta release of Dark Multi-Directional Hillshade as a server raster function on the Terrain layer.
+To complement the Multi-Directional Hillshade, we are excited to announce the release of Dark Hillshade as a tiled basemap layer.
+It was earlier available as a server raster function on the Terrain layer, which requires ArcGIS Organizational subscription.
 This dark gray hillshade supports bright colors and labels for your theme, enabling you to create compelling visualizations.
 It will draw attention to your thematic content and provide context when used as a backdrop.

 Let’s take a look at a few examples how you can use dark hillshade to create stunning visualizations.